jizhang02/jizhang02/README.md

   -  👋 Hi, I’m Jing Zhang(張 晶).
   - 👀 I’m interested in medical image analysis.
-  - 🌱 I’m currently working in LaTIM lab as a post-doc.
+  - 🌱 I’m currently working in LIB lab as a post-doc.

   #### 📫 How to reach me: